tkw1536/FormulaeHighlightLibrary/README.md

 # What's this about?

-This is a really simple highlighting Library for Math Formulaes (and text).
+This is a really simple stand-alone highlighting Library for Math Formulaes.
 It was opriginally witten for use with [MathWebSearch](http://search.mathweb.org/).

+The main source can be found in "FormulaeHighlightLibrary.js".

 # Simple Example

-If we want to highlight a specific part of a forumular you can:
+If we want to highlight a specific part of a formular you can:

 ```js
 var element = FHL.getPresentation("/*[1]/*[3]/*[2]/*[2]/*[2]/*[2]/*[2]", FHL.getElementByXMLId("m19.1"));